ernestng11/langchain-bd/README.md

 # Onchain Tools - Agent-Task-Tool Architecture

-A sophisticated multi-agent system built with LangGraph for blockchain revenue analysis and competitive intelligence using onchain data.
+A multi-agent system built with LangGraph for blockchain revenue analysis and competitive intelligence using onchain data.

 ## Overview